xaonfc/posish/README.md

 ## OS Support

-posish has been succesfully ported to the following operating systems:
+posish has been succesfully ported and tested to the following operating systems:
 - Linux
 - QNX
 - FreeBSD
+- NetBSD

 More ports are in progress.